-Here’s some good news: At least 120 utility companies have lowered electric, gas, or water rates due to the Tax Cuts and Jobs Act, which cut the corporate rate from 35% to 21%.
-Utility companies are passing on the tax savings in the form of lower rates for customers.
+By now, at least 120 utility companies have voluntarily lowered electric, gas, or water rates due to the Tax Cuts and Jobs Act, which cut the corporate rate from 35% to 21%.
+Many continue to pass on the tax savings in the form of lower rates for many customers.
+But for many of us, it’s not enough!

 So exactly how can you lower your utility bills?
 Check out these six projects each of which can be completed in 15-minutes or less, requiring no advanced skills or special equipment.
 Soon you’ll be keeping more of your hard-earned money in your pocket—not your utility providers’.